department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/index.md

 This includes the test plan, profiles of how MHV makes PHR available, examples that match those profiles, and examples that are good FHIR Resources that MHV should handle well.

+This is work as part of [My Health Medical Records Product](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records) where business requirements can be found.

 The main sections of this IG are:

 - [API](api.html)